Digital Loggers, Inc.

 Question: How can I control the switch from my own applications?

 Answer: Download the latest User Utility.
 Your application can use HTTP or serial port communications.
-There is also a C++ example with source (4/11/06 - 483k).
-This program displays the controller name, switch names and switch status via HTTP.
-You can also toggle the switches on and off.
+There are programming examples from several languages listed in the top section.
 Also included is PowerMan support for Linux.

 Windows users can download a Perl interpreter to run the script version.
 This script (ver 4.0) is compatible with all DLI power controllers.